1880 to 2022: Stories of Death And Gin

 Image: 19th Century building with gable and fronts steps.
 Harvey, J. H. (1875).
 Entrance Steps.
 Lunatic Asylum, Sunbury [picture].
 Image source State Library of Victoria

 Not just Bush rangers

 Irish-Australian families are not just stories of famous bushrangers.
 However, there are common experiences of intergenerational trauma, attributed to a result of the disapora from Ireland to Australia after the Great Famine (Irish: an Gorta Mór [anˠ ˈɡɔɾˠt̪ˠə ˈmˠoːɾˠ]), also known as the Great Hunger, the Great Starvation, the Famine (mostly within Ireland), or the Irish Potato Famine (mostly outside Ireland).

-Image is the Brady family headstone at Kilmore Cemetery that reads: Sacred to the memory of JOHN BRADY Native of Cavan, Ireland who departed this life Oct 29th 1888 Aged 47 Years.
+Image is one of the Brady family’s headstones at Kilmore Cemetery that reads: Sacred to the memory of JOHN BRADY Native of Cavan, Ireland who departed this life Oct 29th 1888 Aged 47 Years.
 Also BRIDGET BRADY who departed this life March 4th 1874 Aged 2 years 6 months.
 JOHN BRADY who died in infancy.
 BERNARD FRANCIS BRADY who departed this life April 16th 1889 Aged 23 years.
 Beloved Children of the Above.
 Also BRIDGET wife of the above JOHN BRADY who departed this life May 11th 1982 Aged 50 years.
 Requiescant in Pace.

 What is the Deadline?